devsylva/DevTodo/README.md

 # DevTodo API (Basic Stuff)
-This is a todo list express.js application that i'm personally working on to make me better understand express.js CRUD functionalities.
-It's basically just for study purpose.
+This is a todo / Task manager REST API built with with node.js / Express.js.
+It contain basic Create Read Update Delete (CRUD) operations.

+The purpose of the project is to help understand the CRUD operations basics in Express.js using mongodb as the database.

 # Tech Stack